thenewvu/order-matter-validator.js/README.md

 Ensure a number respect a given minimum value.

-If the value is not a number, there's no invalidation error.
+If the value is not a number, there's no validation error.
 If the field is mandatory, you should combine this rule with 'type'.

 ```js
 const schema = [